jonlpersson/ed-latimore/site/_posts/2022-06-23-what-happens-when-you-quit-porn.md

 Addiction is more of a gradual process that takes hold over time.
 Once you’re ready to say, “I’m addicted,” your body has already gotten used to the dopamine overload or chemical dependence.

 On the road to addiction, you develop patterns of behavior that ingrain addictive habits.
 These are called triggers.
 Triggers are typically psychological events that ‘trigger’ you to respond.
-That’s why the most successful forms of addiction treatment are based on relearning how to respond to triggers.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+That’s why the most successful forms of addiction treatment are based on relearning how to respond to triggers.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 But this relearning process takes time.
 The dopamine overload created by watching porn leads your body to crave it and pattern your natural urges around it.
 The lack of the previous levels of dopamine forces your body to reorganize your hormones leading to physical withdrawal symptoms.